google/supl-client/README.md

 _This is not an official Google product.

-Supl client sample library to access supl.google.com
+Suplclient sample code to access supl.google.com

+## Basic Usage
+git clone this repo
+use Intellij to open and run the project.

 ## License